Scaf-GRPO: Scaffolded Group Relative Policy Optimization for Enhancing LLM Reasoning: Experiments

 \subsection{Ablation Study}

-We conduct a series of ablation studies on the Qwen2.5-Math-7B model (see Table~\ref{tab:ablation}).
+{We conduct a series of ablation studies on the Qwen2.5-Math-7B model (see Table~\ref{tab:ablation}).
+Detailed investigations into the guidance exemption period and data filtering strategies are presented in Appendix~\ref{ssec:appendix_ablation_phase1} and Appendix~\ref{ssec:appendix_ablation_data}, respectively.}

-\paragraph{Necessity of the guidance exemption period.} To validate our guidance exemption period (Phase 1), we tested a variant applying scaffolding from the start of training.
-As detailed in Appendix~\ref{sec:appendix_ablation_phase1}, this resulted in a 9.2\% relative performance drop for the Qwen2.5-Math-7B model compared to our full framework.
-This confirms that an initial autonomous learning period is crucial to prevent over-reliance on hints and foster more robust, independent reasoning.
+\paragraph{Necessity and robustness of the guidance exemption period.} {To validate the necessity and robustness of the guidance exemption period (Phase 1), we conduct detailed ablation studies in Appendix~\ref{ssec:appendix_ablation_phase1}.
+Our experiments show that applying scaffolding from the very beginning leads to a 9.2\% relative performance drop on Qwen2.5-Math-7B compared to the full framework, confirming that an initial phase of autonomous exploration is crucial to prevent hint dependency.
+Furthermore, sensitivity analysis reveals that the method is highly stable across exemption durations ranging from 10\% to 40\%, where the model maintains a high-performance plateau between 49.5\% and 50.9\%.
+This validates our selection of 15\% as an optimal and robust configuration.}

 \paragraph{Efficacy of progressive \& hierarchical guidance.} Our methodology is founded on the hypothesis that progressive guidance, from abstract concepts to concrete steps, is superior to simply providing a direct solution.
-To test this, we evaluate a ``Solution-Only'' variant that bypasses the hierarchy and immediately provides the most concrete hint.
+To test this, we evaluate a ``Solution-Only'' variant that bypasses the hierarchy and immediately provides {the most concrete hint, which is $H_{\text{solution}}$}.
 This results in a significant performance degradation of 4.9\% compared to the full model.
 This confirms our hypothesis: compelling the model to first engage with higher-level reasoning fosters more generalizable skills.

 \paragraph{Justifying the completeness of the hint hierarchy.} We design a three-tiered hint structure (K\textrightarrow P\textrightarrow S) assuming each layer serves a unique function.
 To verify this, we systematically removed one layer at a time.
 As shown in Table~\ref{tab:ablation}, every removal degrades performance.
 The most severe degradation, a 5.7\% drop, occurs when the final ``Solution'' hint is removed (the K\textrightarrow P variant).
 This highlights the dual role of the hierarchy: abstract hints encourage high-level reasoning, while concrete hints serve as an essential fallback.
 The superior performance of the full K\textrightarrow P\textrightarrow S model demonstrates that the layers are complementary, not redundant.